 Somatic Resilience and Regulation (Part 1 with Kathy Kain, PhD, SEP and Stephen Terrell, PsyD, SEP)

-Pain Reprocessing Therapy Practitioner Training
+Pain Reprocessing Therapy Practitioner Training and continued consultation

 Acceptance and Commitment Therapy Immersion with Dr. Steven Hayes